githubnext/UpgrAIder/README.md

-# UpgrAIder: Automatically Updating Deprecated API Usage through LLMs and documentation retrieval
+# UpgrAIder

-The goal of this project is to update outdated code snippets (specifically those that use deprecated library APIs).
-The technique relies on the usage of a Large Language Model (hence the "AI" in the name), augmented with information retrieved from release notes.
-More details about the project can be found in [this presentation](https://github.com/githubnext/Upgraider/blob/main/Show-and-Tell/Nadi_ShowAndTell.pdf)
+UpgrAIder is a tool for automatically updating outdated code snippets (specifically those that use deprecated library APIs).
+The underlying technique relies on the usage of a Large Language Model (hence the "AI" in the name), augmented with information retrieved from release notes.
+More details about the project can be found in [this presentation](https://github.com/githubnext/Upgraider/blob/main/Show-and-Tell/Nadi_ShowAndTell.pdf).

+Note that UpgrAIder represents an early exploration of the above technique, and has been made available in open source as a basis for research and exploration.

 ## Setup